amisoni70/printf/README.md

-This is my main branch
+This is my contribution towardsthe printf project